pmarmaroli/matlab-animation/README.md

 # matlab-animation

-## sound source localization - two microphone arrays:
+## sound source localization - two microphone arrays
 **video:** https://www.youtube.com/watch?v=gUbjNSG2UK4

 This animation beautifully demonstrates the fundamental physics of sound waves and their detection, highlighting how differences in wave arrival times can be used for localization.